Complex Langevin and other approaches to the sign problem in quantum many-body physics: The Langevin method for real and complex variables

 It is instructive to consider the above stochastic differential equation without the noise term.
 In that case, \equref{Langevin_continuum} reduces to an ordinary differential equation and its form is nothing but that of a gradient descent.
 Starting out at a random (non-pathological) state, this implies that the solution will converge to a stationary point of the action, which is the ``mean-field'' or classical solution.
 The simple interpretation of the noise term is that it represents quantum fluctuations around this classical solution.
 In order to reproduce the correct physics, we have to ``add the correct amount of fluctuations" which is set by the Fluctuation-Dissipation theorem.
 Thus, stochastic quantization can be viewed as a very explicit form of quantization.

 The random process results in a sequence of time-dependent configurations $\phi_\eta(t)$ distributed according to a time-dependent probability measure $P[\phi,t]$.
-The expectation value of a given observable $\mathcal O[\phi]$ is then given by \beq \ev{\CO[\phi_\eta(t)]} = \int \mathcal D\phi\ P[\phi,t] \CO[\phi]. \eeq To establish the validity of such a Langevin average, we need to investigate the temporal behavior of the expectation value and show that the time-dependent probability distribution depends on $S[\phi]$ in the way dictated by \equref{PathIntegralSQ}, at least at large enough $t$.
+The expectation value of a given observable $\mathcal O[\phi]$ is then given by

+To establish the validity of such a Langevin average, we need to investigate the temporal behavior of the expectation value and show that the time-dependent probability distribution depends on $S[\phi]$ in the way dictated by \equref{PathIntegralSQ}, at least at large enough $t$.
 Such a property will justify the use of temporal averages along the Langevin evolution to estimate the true expectation values of the theory.
 An instructive discussion can be found in \cite{PTPS1993CLSimulation}, which we will follow closely.